 For documentation requirements, see proof of eligibility below.

 Make sure your pet is already microchipped and that you have received your certificate of identification

 Get your pet microchipped at your local vet or animal welfare organisation - they are accredited to do this procedure.

 Check your pet isn’t a restricted breed

 Some breeds are restricted under NSW law and these breeds can no longer be sold or given away in NSW.
 It is illegal to accept ownership of such a dog.
-If you own a restricted breed you must register the dog with the City.
+If you own a restricted breed you must register the dog with the City of Sydney.

 If you need to do this, the annual permit form can be found below.
 Owners of cats not desexed by 4 months of age are also required to do this.

 You will receive your certificate of registration once your cat or dog is registered, and where applicable the identification certificate.

 Please note: The permanent identification form or a copy of your identification certificate must be included in your submission.
 Without it, we will not be able to contact you or complete your registration.

 The registration fee is a once-only payment and covers lifetime registration in NSW, even if pet ownership changes.